microsoft/BotFramework-WebChat/ACTIVITYTYPES.md

 First, see the [Activities overview](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-activities?view=azure-bot-service-3.0) documentation to learn about what activities types are available in Bot Framework.

 This document will discuss what Bot Framework Activity Types that Web Chat is prepared to handle *as a client*.
-To see documentation on which activity types are supported by server-side Channels, please see the [Activities by Channel](https://github.com/microsoft/botframework-sdk/issues/5294) documentation.
+To see documentation on which activity types are supported by server-side channels, please see the [Activities by Channel](https://github.com/microsoft/botframework-sdk/issues/5294) documentation.

-Although the Direct Line Channel (Web Chat's Bot Framework Channel) supports the following activity types, Web Chat is only designed to support the following activities:
+Although the Direct Line channel and Web Chat channel supports the following activity types, Web Chat is only designed to support the following activities:

 | Server :left_right_arrow: Bot Activity only 	| Direct Line Channel supported Activity 	| Web Chat supported Activity 	|
 |---------------------------------------------	|----------------------------------------	|-----------------------------	|